-Sulfur is a gentle drying agent, but it is still a drying agent, so if you have extremely dry skin, we do not recommend using sulfur for pimples at all.
+Sulfur is a gentle drying agent, but it is still a drying agent, so if you have extremely dry skin, we do not recommend using sulfur for pimples and dark spots at all.
 The best acne treatment for this skin type is a good, water-based moisturizer.
 Many people with acne avoid moisturizer because they are worried about clogging pores, but water-based moisturizers help keep the skin hydrated to prevent irritation and inflammation 🔥, all without clogging pores.

 If you have particularly oily skin, we recommend a sulfur face wash at night.
 It will remove the oil created throughout the day and prevent it from clogging pores while you sleep 🌙.
 No matter how oily your skin is, we don’t recommend using any sulfur product more than once a day, and we also suggest you start with a low concentration.
 If you start out with a product containing 10% sulfur, your skin will likely not adjust very well to the sudden change and could produce even more sebum.
 In the morning, rather rinse the skin with plain water 💧 or try a more hydrating product.

-Sulfur treatment gels are often a great choice for those with a combination skin type.
+Sulfur acne treatment gels are often a great choice for those with a combination skin type.
 Combination skin typically has some areas that are dry and others that are oily, so applying different products on the different areas usually produces the best results.
 A sulfur face wash 🧼 would be too dehydrating and irritating for the drier sections of combination skin, so instead, we recommend a sulfur treatment gel for combination skin.
 It can be applied specifically to the areas with more oil to avoid irritating the dehydrated sections of the skin.

 Regardless of whether sensitive skin is oily, dry, or combination, its defining feature is that it’s easily irritated by many products.
 Unless you have drier, sensitive skin, low concentrations of sulfur are typically a safe option.
 Specifically, we recommend face masks that are only used once or twice a week.
 Daily exposure to sulfur products is likely to be too abrasive, but occasional use of a mask, like the Clarifying Mask we offer here at Exposed Skin Care 🏆, can get rid of excess sebum without being too drying.